kerberos-io/cloud/examples/README.md

 # Examples

-Within this directory you will find a few examples of how you can integrate with Kerberos Hub.
+Within this directory, you will find several examples demonstrating how to integrate with Hub.
+Select one of the examples below to get started:

 1. [Live streaming SD (MQTT)](./livestream-sd)
 2. [Live streaming HD (WebRTC)](./livestream-hd)